Each dno project must have its own set of directories. This section describes the organisation of a dno directory system.

 The only significant explicit target that makes sense to use

-in a library subdirectory is docs
+in a library subdirectory is docs.
+You can

-also use test, tests, unit or unit_test
+also use test, tests, unit or unit_test but

 since these do the same as the implicit target, there is